iWalkingCat/mining-kitty/README.md

 Installation includes packages: vim, tmux.
 Installation includes miners: Qubic li, f2pool Aleominer, XMrig.

-The video card overclocking service is located in `/etc/systemd/system/overclock.service`.
+The video card overclocking service created via RigelMiner and is located in `/etc/systemd/system/overclock.service`.
 The following values ​​are used by default: core offset 200, core lock 2700, power limit 280, fan 70.

 Miners are installed in the directory `/home/root/miners/`